LF-digitala-kanaler/LFUI-components/README.md

  git push origin { YOUR_BRANCH_NAME }

  ```

+### Testing

+We use the official Storybook plugin "Storyshots" as a visual regression test.
+Storyshots is a Jest Snapshot addon that automatically tests every single story.

+One thing to mention, is that our tests depend on having an instance of Storybook running.
+I recommend managing two terminals at the same time.
+In one terminal you run `yar start` , and in the other `yarn test`

 ### Document your changes

-Finally Update Shipping list with your changes.
+Finally update Shipping list with your changes.

 ### Deploy storybook site